-- b.
-Membership: - 1.
-Assistant Provost for Assessment and Student Learning, Co-chair - 2.
-Past President of the Faculty Senate, Co-chair, represents and reports to Faculty Senate - 3.
-Members as appropriate to meet the needs of the action-based process
+- 1. Executive Director of Assessment & Institutional Effectiveness, Co-chair - 2.
+Past President of the Faculty Senate or Faculty Senator Representative (at the discretion of the Faculty Senate President), Co-chair, represents and reports to Faculty Senate - 3.
+At least one faculty member, from each College, as appointed by each Dean, appropriate to meet the needs of the action-based process - 4.
+Administrative Professional members as appropriate to meet the needs of the action-based process

-1. Duties:

-The Institutional Effectiveness Committee (IEC) has been charged by the Provost/Vice President of Academic Affairs with providing leadership for the overall direction and support of university and academic program effectiveness, assessment and improvement.
-Specifically, it will work with the Assistant Provost for Assessment and Student Learning to:

-- a) Develop an institutional effectiveness plan and timeline that is aligned with the mission statement and strategic plan of the campus. - b) Review and analyze institutional effectiveness indicators including reports from academic departments, the General Education Board, and campus services and programs, and make recommendations for continuous improvement on campus. - c) Provide recommendations to the Provost/Vice President of Academic Affairs, the Vice President for Finance and Administration, and the President for budgeting and strategic planning based on the results of effectiveness processes. - d) Oversee assessment and evaluation activities across campus to assure they result in integrated, meaningful, and sustained campus and program improvement. - e) Communicate the results of institutional effectiveness efforts to appropriate campus and external stakeholders to promote accountability and transparency. - f) Explore the potential for integrating assessment and program review processes to maximize efficiency, avoid redundancies and strengthen teaching and learning.
+- 1. Duties: The Institutional Effectiveness Board (IEB) has been charged by the Provost & Executive Vice President of Academic Affairs with providing leadership for the overall direction and support of university and academic program effectiveness, assessment and improvement.
+Specifically, it will work with the Executive Director for Assessment & Institutional Effectiveness to: - a) Develop an institutional effectiveness plan and timeline that is aligned with the mission statement and strategic plan of the campus. - b) Review and analyze institutional effectiveness indicators including reports from academic departments, the General Education Board, and campus services and programs, and make recommendations for continuous improvement on campus. - c) Provide recommendations to the Provost/Vice President of Academic Affairs, the Vice President for Finance and Administration, and the President for budgeting and strategic planning based on the results of effectiveness processes.

-- g) Determine how faculty and staff activities related to effectiveness can be used in promotion, tenure, and performance review, and develop processes to recognize faculty, staff, and departments for making meaningful contributions to improvement efforts. - h) Serve as a resource for institutional effectiveness efforts on campus.
+- d) Oversee assessment and evaluation activities across campus to assure they result in integrated, meaningful, and sustained campus and program improvement. - e) Communicate the results of institutional effectiveness efforts to appropriate campus and external stakeholders to promote accountability and transparency. - f) Explore the potential for integrating assessment and program review processes to maximize efficiency, avoid redundancies and strengthen teaching and learning. - g) Determine how faculty and staff activities related to effectiveness can be used in promotion, tenure, and performance review, and develop processes to recognize faculty, staff, and departments for making meaningful contributions to improvement efforts. - h) Serve as a resource for institutional effectiveness efforts on campus.